MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 **Hybrid Azure AD joined Cloud PCs**: If you want to use a hybrid Azure AD join infrastructure, you'll need to configure your commercial (.com) tenant and your government (.us) tenants before creating your Azure Virtual Networks.

 ## Map the commercial and government tenants

-To connect the two tenants, the Tenant Mapping PowerShell script must be run.
-This mapping will give Azure Commercial cloud users the ability to access their Windows 365 Cloud PCs provisioned in the Azure Government.
-The mapping also enables administrators using their Azure Commercial identity to provision and manage the Windows 365 Cloud PCs in the Azure Government cloud.
+To connect the two tenants, the TenantMapping.ps1 PowerShell script must be run.
+This script will give admins either or both of the following abilities:

+- Upload custom images for use with Windows 365 Government Cloud PCs.
+- Define Azure Network Connections so that the Windows 365 Government Cloud PCs can access on-premises or Microsoft-hosted resources.

 1. Find the following information.
 It will be used later in these steps.
     - [Commercial Azure tenant ID](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).